evermeer/PassportScanner/README.md

 ## Building the PassportScanner demo

-The current version is tested with Xcode 7 and Xcode 7.1 beta 1.
+The current version is tested with Xcode 11.3, Swift 5

 1) Clone the repo to a working directory